ritwickdey/HomeAwesome/README.md

 # Home Awesome
-A FireFox & Chrome extension that will replace you home screen of you browser with beautiful clocks.
+A FireFox & Chrome extension that will replace your home screen (New Tab) of your browser with beautiful clocks & design.

 ## How to install to Google Chrome?
 1. Download the the GitHub repository as zip.